gaearon/hooks-perf-issues/README.md

 yarn start-class
 ```

-Click on a blue square
+Click on a blue square.
+Again eventually the yellow square next to it should turn white.

 Notice clicks take roughly 220-320ms to propagate